Horcrux Redux, Yet Again:

 And then he was off to Albania to collect the diadem!

 I think he hit a snag at that point.
-I’ve come round to the view that it took him most of the missing decade to find the diadem.
+I’ve come round to the view that it may have taken him most of that missing decade to find the diadem.
 If it was hidden in a hollow tree back in the 11th or 12th century, the likelihood is that by around 1950 it was buried in so many centuries of forest compost that retrieving it was more than just a matter of wandering through the forest casting “Accio diadem” at random intervals.
 It may have taken him every bit of that decade in order to get a line on the proper place to dig.